CDE will be closed on Monday, May 30 for the Memorial Day holiday.

 A number of the stated purposes of the Colorado Charter Schools Act have already come to fruition.
 Specifically, charter schools in Colorado have increased the number of public school choices available for parents, students, and teachers.
 Fifty charter schools were operating in Colorado on September 1, 1997.
 By the 2018-2019 school year there were just over 250 charter schools.

-Charter schools become another tool, an opportunity for districts in Colorado to use in meeting the academic content standards which have now been set in mathematics, reading, writing, science, geography, and history.
-Charter schools are being viewed as one of a district's educational options from which students and parents may choose.
-Charter schools are beginning to deliver an educational program that will assist school districts in meeting the academic content standards which have been set for a very diverse student population.
+Charter schools become another tool, an opportunity for authorizers in Colorado to use in meeting the academic content standards which have now been set in mathematics, reading, writing, science, geography, and history.
+Charter schools are being viewed as one educational option from which students and parents may choose.
+Charter schools are beginning to deliver an educational program that will assist school districts and CSI in meeting the academic content standards which have been set for a very diverse student population.

 Writing a Charter Application?